morrislab-pc/lab_website/content/info/running_m18.md

     -   `M18_expB_V4.osexp`

-7. If the files are not on your desktop, you'll need to open a browser, log onto GitHub, and download them:
+7. If the files are not on your desktop, you'll need to log onto Teams, and download them:

     -   Create a folder called `M18_local` on your desktop
-    -   Open the morrislab-pc repo in GitHub
+    -   Open  Teams
-    -   Navigate to the m18_vsl repo
+    -   Navigate to the ~/Human Psychophysiology Lab - General/PC_HPLAB/PROJECTS/MORPH18/source code/
-    -   Click the green *Code* button and select *Local \> Download Zip*
+    -   Download both files.
+They will download to a zip file in your Downloads folder.
     -   Open the zip file
     -   Drag the M18 OpenSesame Experiment files to your desktop

-8. Once the files have been downloaded, we want to make sure we are able to run both portions of the experiment as expected.
-This way, if there are any technical difficulties, we can troubleshoot them [before]{.underline} the participant arrives and switch accounts if needed.

-9. Double click on one of the OpenSesame files.
-Make sure you can launch the experiment as expected.

-10. Pull up the [Qualtrics questionnaire](https://shorturl.at/uEGMX) in a browser window.
+8. Pull up the [Qualtrics questionnaire](https://shorturl.at/uEGMX) in a browser window.

 #### Running a Participant